 If you already do your bit by recycling, that’s fantastic!
 Ever thought to also ‘upcycling’ items that could have a second life in your kitchen?
 Turn used tins of food into pencil stands or flower pots and use your nut butter jars for your take away breakfasts or to store your bulk seeds and nuts.

-Check out how I reuse my old nut butter jars for my overnight oat recipe conveyor belt.
+This is how I reuse my old nut butter jars for my overnight oat recipe conveyor belt: